wdvorkin/academic-kickstart/content/authors/admin/_index.md

 - Visitors -->
 ---

 Benjamin Born is an Associate Professor of Macroeconomics at the Frankfurt School of Finance & Management and affiliated with CEPR and CESifo.
-In addition, he serves as research director at the ifo Institute's Center for Macroeconomics and Surveys and as an associate editor at Macroeconomic Dynamics.
+In addition, he serves as research director at the ifo Institute's Center for Macroeconomics and Surveys and as an associate editor at the European Economic Review and Macroeconomic Dynamics.
 He holds a Ph.D. in Economics from the University of Bonn.

 Full {{% staticref "files/cv_born.pdf" %}}CV{{% /staticref %}}.